Ei3-kw/microbeat/README.md

 ## What we learnt
 - C++
 - how to flash from ARM chip mac to arduino
+- ncurses

 ## Log
 *Starting time: 2024-04-05 7.30pm*
 - Brainstorm & Init structure set up 					- *1h in*

 ### Ella (saprobeat)
 - Cpp compile & flash onto uno using platformio (pio) 	- *8h in*